-Current groundwater compositions at Nichols Ranch and Hank generally constrain the use of the groundwater for drinking water, agriculture or livestock use.
-In the Nichols Ranch area, the A, B, and C, Sand aquifers contain water whose compositions (primarily for Ra226) exceed the Wyoming Ground Water Quality Class 1 (domestic use), Class II (agriculture use), and Class III
+Groundwater compositions at Nichols Ranch and Hank affect the use of the groundwater resource.
+In the Nichols Ranch area, the A, B, and C, Sand aquifers contain water whose compositions (primarily for Ra226) exceed the Wyoming Ground Water Quality Class 1 (domestic use), Class II (agriculture use), and Class III (suitable for livestock) standards.
+In